ThrillStays

 May–October35–48°C (coast), 25–35°C (mountains)Extreme heat.
 Wadi activities difficult.
 Turtle nesting peaks.

-The optimal Oman adventure window is November through April, with January–March particularly good for combining wadi hiking, desert camping, and mountain exploration.
+The optimal Oman adventure window is November through April, with January–March particularly good for combining wadi hiking, desert camping, and mountain trekking.
 The Musandam fjords and Salalah monsoon (June–September, when the Dhofar region transforms into a green subtropical landscape) offer unique seasonal experiences outside the standard window.

 Oman is the Middle East for people who assumed the Middle East had nothing for adventure travelers.
 It has more than almost anywhere on the Arabian Peninsula — the geography is extraordinary, the infrastructure is reliable, and the cultural experience of genuine Omani hospitality is one of travel’s more unexpectedly affecting encounters.